cyrilauq/VueJsCountDown/README.md

 # VueJsCountDown

-Project for a simple countdown.
-In this project, I use TailwindCss
+It is a simple project with a CountDown, for the style of it i use tailwindcss (the link for the installation instruction: https://tailwindcss.com/docs/installation)
 Note that the countdown end time is in two month at noon from when you start it.

 ## Recommended IDE Setup